OpenPrinting/openprinting.github.io/_posts/2025-02-28-Common Print Dialog Backends Second Generation - Seventh Beta Release.md

 author: Till
 excerpt: Seventh beta with many fixes for bugs found during GSoC 2024, API improvements, support for CUPS instances, and explanation how CPDB works.
 ---
 During the Google Summer of Code 2024 Biswadeep Purkayastha has added CPDB support to the print dialog of LibreOffice, mentored by Michael Weghorn, one of the LibreOffice developers.
-In addition to working on the print dialog of LibreOffice, they both have made a lot of contributions, mainly bug fixes, but also some improvements.
+In addition to working on the print dialog of LibreOffice, they both have made a lot of contributions, mainly bug fixes, but also some improvements. **Thanks, Biswadeep and Michael, for all these valuable contributions.**

 **Lots of API improvements**